Toni500github/customfetch/README.md

 yellow = "!#ffff00"
 magenta = "!#f881ff"
 white = "!#ffffff"

+# Path to image as a background.
+# put "disable" for disabling and use the theme color as background.
+bg-image = "disable"

 ```

 You may be confused and have difficulty to understand, but this is why customfetch is different from the others.\